Pretty scary, right?

-You can mitigate any risks, if you like, by having all website changes made by an in-house developer.
-The obvious consequence is that changes will be made slower, and you will have to make sure there is an open and constant line of communication between your developer and your SEO company.
+If you like, you can mitigate any risks by having all website changes made by an in-house developer.
+The obvious consequence is that changes will be made slower, and you must ensure an open and constant line of communication between your developer and your SEO company.

 Some SEO consultants won’t ask for any website changes to be made.
 If this happens, it’s another red flag.
 While off-site work is a large part of SEO, on-site work is often more important, especially at the start.

-Changes need to be tracked: You need to make sure that your SEO company is diligent about any website changes they make.
+Changes need to be tracked: Ensure that your SEO company is diligent about any website changes they make.

 If something goes wrong, you need to know exactly what caused it.

 If an SEO company says that they track changes internally, that’s not good enough.

 Think about what would happen if your SEO freelancer or agency suddenly became non-responsive (yes, it does happen) and you were stuck with a broken or damaged site.